 I’m sketching out an outline for this article with my right hand.
-My left holds the hand that once belonged to my father, Dr. Jonathan Hart, but now is merely attached to a body.
+My left holds the hand that once belonged to my father, Dr. Jonathan Hart, but now is attached merely to a body.

 I know what you’re all thinking after reading that: “Evan, isn’t it early for a fantasy football advice article?”